 Our projects and clubs take place in schools and day centres in Haringey (6th most deprived borough in London), including Northumberland Park School (now Duke's Aldridge Academy) which is in the top 3% of most deprived wards nationally.
 The diversity of the borough overall is reflected in our projects and clubs.
 Over 50% of disabled participants come from low income families and over 37% are from BME backgrounds (over 50% for volunteers).

 Around 45 children/young adults with autism and/or learning disabilities, their families and around 200 volunteers (majority in 16-30 age group).
 Disabled children/young adults will gain skills, confidence and a sense of friendship with a wider peer group.
 The latter is provided by volunteers who gain important skills and experience for work/studies.
 During the project parents receive much needed respite and can give their other children more attention than they would otherwise be able to.

 Our Social Development Projects (launched 1971) are at the centre of all our other activities, and are the springboard for other developments (e.g.weekend clubs, football and running clubs, choir).
 Our Projects Manager has over 25 years experience in the learning disability field and our volunteer training is highly rated.
 Regular feedback from families prove that our projects/clubs are highly valued by them and their disabled children who love the individual support and the wide activity range

 Read more about the Charity running this project.

 Project Manager with over 25 years experience in learning disability and volunteering fields.
 Provides excellent leadership, support for all involved.

 Project Coordinator with 5 years experience in learning disability field, reassuring presence for all participants, leads youth group within project.

-Long term volunteer, now training as speech and language therapist.
-Works on project as sessional organiser of team-support volunteers.
+Long term volunteer, qualified speech and language therapist.
+Works on projects as sessional organiser of team-support volunteers.